SuperOfficeDocs/superoffice-docs/docs/license/expander-services/index.md

 # Expander Services

-You can customize SuperOffice to fit your business model and needs through a number of options available in the **Settings and maintenance** module.
+You can customize SuperOffice to fit your business model and needs through options available in the **Settings and maintenance** module.

 However, sometimes you need more than what is available out-of-the-box.
 For those instances, we have Expander Services, which contains a range of tools you can use to create one-off customizations of your SuperOffice CRM solution.